rycka13/AndroidNutritionApp/README.md

  - [ ] As a user, I want to be able to see recomendations for daily calorie intake
  - [ ] As a user, I want to be able to set a goal to either lose or gain weight

+For code advice and inspiration - thanks Kasper Knop Rasmussen